 Fonts can vary across different browsers and devices, as each browser may support a unique set of fonts or implement font rendering in a slightly distinct way.
 This section takes advantage of that by checking which fonts are supported by your browser and creating a fingerprint.

 CSS fingerprinting is a web tracking technique that examines a web browser's compatibility with a range of CSS features, generating a distinctive fingerprint.
+This section runs feature detection scripts as well as measures how long your browser takes to apply a complex CSS filter.

 This section shows how websites can detect small differences between client and server time.
 While this is a simplified example, more complex algorithms can use this information as part of a fingerprinting process.